gigobyte/HLTV/README.md

 :warning: **WARNING:** Abusing this library will likely result in an IP ban from HLTV simply because of Cloudflare bot protection.

-&nbsp; &nbsp; &nbsp; &nbsp;Please use with caution and try to limit the rate and amount of your requests if you value your access to HLTV.
+Please use with caution and try to limit the rate and amount of your requests if you value your access to HLTV.
+Each method has the number of requests it makes to HLTV documented in this README.
+This is important if you want to implement some kind of throttling yourself.

 ```javascript
 import HLTV from 'hltv'